Mike Gartner: Hockey administrator

 Gartner was active with the NHL Players Association.
 He served as president of the NHLPA from 1996 until his retirement in 1998 and served as Chairman of the Goals & Dreams program with the NHLPA.
-He resigned from the NHLPA on March 19, 2007.
+Gartner resigned from the NHLPA on 19 March 2007 in light of the controvery surrounding the transition of Ted Saskin succeeding Bob Goodenow as executive director of the NHLPA.

-Gartner has been a member of the Hockey Hall of Fame Selection Committee in 2009, and its chair since 2022.
+Gartner was appointed to be a member of the Hockey Hall of Fame Selection Committee in 2009.
+He rose to the position of chair of the committee in 2022.
+His 15-year tenure on the committee concluded in 2024.
 He was announced as chair-elect of the Hall as a whole, to replace Lanny McDonald whose term expired in June 2025.